 In a similar vein, water-based finishes get thinned using water and have overlapping traits with oil-based poly.
 The main differences are:

-Why Should You Make Your Own Wipe-On Poly?
+Why Should You Make Your Own Wipe-On Polyurethane?

-Water-based poly is much thinner than its oil-based alterative, meaning it requires less effort to apply and it dries much more quickly.
+Water-based poly is much thinner than its oil-based alternative, meaning it requires less effort to apply and it dries much more quickly.

 When you make your own wipe-on poly, you won’t have to worry about buying a container of it whose consistency is all wrong for the type of project you’re doing.